xrdocs/8000/_blogs/cisco-8608-architecture.md

 AC Power Module (PSU3.2KW-ACPI)
 - The AC power modules are single feed with 3200W capacity at 220V.
 They also support operation at 110V with half the capacity.
-- AC power modules are rated at 3200W maximum at 230VAC high line input, and 1570W maximum at 115V AC low line input.
+- AC power modules are rated at 3200W maximum at 230V AC high line input, and 1570W maximum at 115V AC low line input.
 - AC nominal range: 100—120V AC and 200—240V AC
 - AC full range: 85—132V AC and 180—264V AC; with extended range to 300V AC